Durgawati Devi: Later life

 Unlike other freedom fighters, after Indian independence, Devi started living as a common citizen in quiet anonymity and exclusion in Ghaziabad.
 She later opened a school for poor children in Lucknow.
 Devi died in Ghaziabad on 15 October 1999 at the age of 92.

+In popular culture

 A small reference to her character was seen in Rakeysh Omprakash Mehra’s 2006 film Rang De Basanti, where Soha Ali Khan played her part.

 The seventh episode of the 2014 Indian Epic TV anthology television series, Adrishya, is about Devi.

 The 64 episode of the 2022 DD National's historical television series, Swaraj, is about Devi and her Husband.